steven-wolfman/ubc-term-finder/dev-story.md

 ### Starting

-To publish an npm package, we're starting from [BetterStack's best practices article](https://betterstack.dev/blog/npm-package-best-practices/).
+To publish an npm package, we're starting from [BetterStack's best practices article](https://betterstack.dev/blog/npm-package-best-practices/) and also from [khalilstemmler.com's article on setting up TypeScript + Node.js](https://khalilstemmler.com/blogs/typescript/node-starter-project/).

 To get set up, Steve created a public [Github](https://github.com/) repo with an MIT license and the Node .gitignore file.
 For the name, the BetterStack article and [npm's guidelines for package names](https://docs.npmjs.com/package-name-guidelines) suggested short, clear, lowercase naming, and we wanted the Github repo and npm package names to match. `ubc-term-finder` seemed short and clear; so, that's the name of the [repo](https://github.com/steven-wolfman/ubc-term-finder).